BlasBenito/distantia/README.md

 for managing, comparing, and analyzing time series data.
 It is designed to handle a wide range of scenarios, including:

-- Multivariate or univariate time series.
+- Multivariate and univariate time series.
-- Regular or irregular sampling.
+- Regular and irregular sampling.
 - Time series of different lengths.

 ### Key Features